Short term disability 2024: How to apply | What qualifies

 |Private or through government pension plan (CPP or QPP)

 The definition of a disability can vary in-between different insurance companies and even between different policies in the same company.
 Your symptoms, their severity, and how they prevent you from working are more important in qualifying for short-term disability than the specificity of your condition.

 However, a diagnosis allows a doctor to create a treatment plan for you.
 Insurers prefer to have a clear diagnosis and treatment plan and may stop payments or even deny your claim if they do not see an attempt to change your condition.

-Burn-out and stress leave are vague conditions that will require a strong diagnosis in support of an approved claim.
+Burn-out and stress are vaguely defined conditions that will require a strong diagnosis in support of an approved claim.
 By contrast, depression and anxiety are nationally recognized as disabilities and have clear definitions and treatment plans.

 Pregnancy is not defined as a disability however there may be complications that make your job impossible.

 Here are some common conditions that may qualify for short-term disability:

 - Bipolar Mood Disorder